Disc for concrete: the choice depends on the diameter and marking. Wheels for dry and wet cutting

 In contact with:

-The quality of tile work depends on the tool.
-The times of a minimalist approach to tooling are gone, today it is often impossible to perform cladding at a decent level without having the right tools.
+The quality of tiling work depends on the tool.
+The times of a minimalist approach to tools are gone; today it is often impossible to carry out cladding at a decent level without having the appropriate tools.
 First of all, this aspect is important when cutting ceramics.
-The qualifications of a tiler and the outcome of facing events are highly likely to be determined by looking at the tile cutting machine used by the master.
-Glass cutters, scribers and even mechanical tile cutters do not guarantee a quality cut of many modern materials.
-Therefore, in your quest for the perfect pruning, look to an electric tool.
+The qualifications of the tiler and the outcome of tiling events are highly likely to be determined by looking at the tile cutting machine that the master uses.
+Glass cutters, scribers and even mechanical tile cutters do not guarantee high-quality cuts for many modern materials.
+Therefore, when striving for the perfect trim, pay attention to a power tool.

-Even today, most wall ceramics lend themselves to good old-fashioned scribing, and floor tiles are mostly capable of mechanical tile cutters.
-But what to do on a complex, in terms of materials, object?
-The glass cutter does not take porcelain stoneware, and the “mechanics” almost always suffer from backlash.
+Even today, most wall ceramics can be done with a good old-fashioned scriber, while floor tiles can mostly be done with mechanical tile cutters.
+But what to do on an object that is complex, in terms of materials?
+The glass cutter does not cut porcelain tiles, and the “mechanics” almost always suffer from play.
 A professional tiler in modern realities is a specialist who has an electric tile cutter in his arsenal.
-On the way to professionalism, you need to understand what specialized power tools are.
+On the path to professionalism, you need to understand what specialized power tools are available.
 Manufacturers offer:

 • stationary with the engine at the top;